mathesh-me/docker-articles/docker-offload/usage.md

      <img width="1919" height="715" alt="Screenshot 2025-07-19 191447" src="https://github.com/user-attachments/assets/c94f809e-6b0b-41f5-9626-efb17a600f96" />

-3. To run an Nginx container and access it from your browser:
+3. Let’s run an Nginx container and check if we can access it from the local machine,
      ```bash
      docker run --name offload-nginx -d -p 8081:80 nginx
      ```